cosmos72/hyperluminal-mem/README.md

 using CFFI foreign pointers - equivalent to C/C++ pointers.

-The most direct way to save serialized data to disk, and to load it back, is to open a file then map it to memory with the POSIX mmap() system call.
+The most direct way to save serialized data to disk, and to load it back, is to open a file then map it to memory with the POSIX mmap() system call provided by OSICAT library.

+An alternative, suitable both for files and network sockets, is to allocate a raw memory buffer with `(hlmem:malloc-words)` then use the POSIX read() and write() calls provided by OSICAT library.

 Basic usage
 -----------